dat2Cph/spring2025/docs/network_and_threads_2/README.md

     - Task 8: Implement a command to list all inappropriate words.
     - Task 9: Implement a mechanism to ban a client after having sent 3 messages containing inappropriate words.

-## Week 2 - Thursday: ThreadPools and Strategy Pattern
+## Week 2 - Thursday: ThreadPools and Design Patterns: Strategy, Factory and Decorator
 - Advanced Topics and Best Practices
     - Error handling: What happens when a client disconnects?
     - Logging and debugging tips for network applications.